Digital-Preservation-Finland/dpres-siptools-ng/doc/source/advanced.rst

 .. note::

+   Siptools-ng generates the technical metadata with file-scraper_.
-   The generated technical metadata is provided by file-scraper_, which is a command-line tool that can also be used outside siptools-ng.
+   File-scraper also provides a command-line interface that can be used study files without siptools-ng.

 Enriching the SIP/files with additional metadata
 ------------------------------------------------